AndyGauge/andygauge.github.io/_posts/2020-03-04-Composing-React-State.md

 Desk has tons of React in it, but how do you go from static to a fully composed React application?

-Desk is a Ruby application, built on top of an existing professional services applicaiton, written in Access but backed by SQL.
+Desk is a Ruby application, built on top of an existing professional services application, written in Access but backed by SQL.
 This app tracks customers, assets, and service incidents.
 The web version makes it easy to quickly view contact info or configuration.